Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Considerations and outlook

 \subsection{Considerations on the validity of the model}

-The aspect to be considered is if the mode-mixing model originally proposed \cite{Bruschi:Ralph:2014} to implement gravitational redshift in a quantum field theoretical scenario is correct in the first place.
-That the original proposal is expected to have a regime of validity where it can be consistently applied can be deduced by the fact that all experimental evidence suggests that a photon propagating through a weakly curved spacetime, such as that surrounding the Earth, is indeed always received as a single photon if sources of loss are ignored.
+The aspect to be considered is if the mode-mixing model QOGRM originally proposed to implement gravitational redshift in a quantum field theoretical scenario is correct in the first place \cite{Bruschi:Ralph:2014}.
+That the original proposal is expected to have a regime of validity where it can be consistently applied can be deduced by the fact that all experimental evidence suggests that a photon propagating through a weakly curved spacetime, such as that surrounding the Earth, is always received as a single photon if sources of loss are ignored.
 In fact, modern experiments are employing single-photons to establish entangled links between distant nodes, a process that can be performed with reasonable success \cite{PhysRevLett.126.020503,li2024microsatellitebasedrealtimequantumkey,jaeken2025emulationsatelliteuplinkquantum,Ecker_2021,Picciariello_2025,Wu_2024,Krzic2023,Ma2012}.
 The received photons will, in general, be different from the ones that have been sent, although the number of photons is conserved.
 In the parlance of quantum optics, this process can be viewed as a \textit{passive operation}, which is modelled as a mode-mixing operation \cite{Adesso:Ragy:2014}.
-Since no propagation in curved spacetime ($\chi=1$) means that the photon remains identical to itself, while an infinitesimal propagation is expected to induce a very small change in the state of the photon (equivalent to the small redshift regime $|\chi-1|\ll1$), we expect that gravitational redshift can be modelled as a continuous map around the identity operator $\mathds{1}$.
-The conclusion of this brief analysis is, therefore, that the model initially proposed \cite{Bruschi:Ralph:2014} can be correct at least in the regime of very small redshift.
+Since no propagation in curved spacetime ($\chi=1$) means that the photon remains identical to itself, while a propagation along an infinitesimal distance is expected to induce a very small change in the state of the photon (equivalent to the small redshift regime $|\chi-1|\ll1$), we conclude that gravitational redshift can be modelled as a continuous map around the identity operator $\boldsymbol{U}(\chi=1)=\mathds{1}$.
+The conclusion one reaches following this argument is that QOGRM can be correct at least in the regime of very small redshift.
+Note that here we have assumed that any potential effect of particle creation is nonexistent or negligible, since particle creation would imply that the transformation is \emph{active}, and the matrix $\boldsymbol{U}(\chi)$ symplectic but not unitary.
+That time-dependent frequency-shifts might lead to particle creation has been discussed in the context of observers that do not share the same vacuum state \cite{Alsing:Milonni:2004}.
+While such scenarios are not considered here, because we opt to focus on setups where observers share the same vacuum, it is an open question to understand if and when gravitational redshift can be associated to not only mode mixing, but also particle creation.